Technical analysis: the hocus-pocus voodoo child of the stock market.

 A stock’s day to day movement does not reflect changes in its fundamentals.
 A company doesn’t change its fundamentals every day, so why does a stock go up and down every day?

-Emotions drive short term price fluctuations.
+Emotions drive short-term price fluctuations.
 If a trader feels good about a stock price, they buy; if not, they sell.
-Technical analysis is good for projecting a few minutes to a couple of months out.
+Technical analysis is useful for projecting a few minutes to a couple of months out.
 More than two to three months out and technical analysis becomes useless.